After the Coalition

 After the Coalition: A Conservative Agenda for Britain is a 2011 book written by five British Conservative MPs at the time: Kwasi Kwarteng, Priti Patel, Dominic Raab, Chris Skidmore, and Liz Truss, all of whom had entered Parliament in the previous year's general election.
-The book summarizes the aforementioned five's thoughts on the Cameron–Clegg coalition of 2010, a plan to reelect the sitting prime minister David Cameron, and a further plan to implement the five's views on modern British conservatism before the end of the coalition in 2015.
+The book summarises the aforementioned five's thoughts on the Cameron–Clegg coalition of 2010, a plan to reelect the sitting prime minister David Cameron, and a further plan to implement the five's views on modern British conservatism before the end of the coalition in 2015.